chandrunarayan/idmd/lessons/minilesson/codesolutions.md

 // Dynamic Rectangles
 // Learn to code visually!
 // text following // are help comments !!
+// Make Change to lines below starting with ***AND ALL CAPS LETTERS like this

 let loc1 = 0; // set up a variable pixel location for rect1
 let loc2 = 0; // set up a variable pixel location for rect2

 function setup() { // this function is run once.
   // canvas size in pixels
   // width is set to 600, and height to 200 createCanvas(400, 200);
 }

 function draw() { // this function is run repeatedly.

   // set the background color to cyan background("cyan");

-  // SAY HELLO BY UNCOMMENTING LINE BELOW sayHello();
+  // ***SAY HELLO BY UNCOMMENTING LINE BELOW BY DELETING THE 2 SLASHES sayHello();

-  // UNCOMMENT LINE BELOW TO SEE WHAT HAPPENS! drawRect1();
+  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SEE WHAT HAPPENS! drawRect1();

-  // UNCOMMENT LINE BELOW TO RUN YOUR MODIFIED CODE! drawRect2();
+  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO INCLUDE YOUR MODIFIED CODE! drawRect2();

 }

 function sayHello() {
-  // SAY HELLO TO YOUR FRIENDS - MODIFY TEXT BELOW!!
+  // ***SAY HELLO TO YOUR FRIENDS - MODIFY TEXT BELOW!!
   // use input parameters: quoted text, x, y loc in pixels fill("black");
+  textSize(20);
-  text("Hello friends!", 250, 30);
+  text("Welcome to the new Bush Students!", 250, 30);
 }

 function drawRect1() {